 Hull has historically enjoyed successful trade links with most of the ports of Northern Europe, from Antwerp in the west, to St. Petersburg in the east, Le Havre in the south and to Trondheim in the north.
 Between 1836-1914, 2.2 million people, mostly from Denmark, Finland, Germany, Norway, Russia and Sweden, passed through Hull, on their way, to America, Canada, South Africa and Australia.
 Some of these people stayed in the City, adding to its commerce and culture.
-Hull was at the peak of its prosperity in 1914, but the First World War, would change and damage Hull’s shipping and trade for decades.
+Hull was at the peak of its prosperity in 1914.
+Hull was Britain’s Second biggest Port and the Worlds largest seed crushing center.
+Over half of Britain’s,1.25 million tons of oil seeds, came to Hull to be crushed, refined into oil and made into feed cakes for live stock.
+Hull was the first town to adopt hydraulic power for public use, laying hydraulic power mains in a line following the Old harbour and River Hull, from the Pier to Sculcoates Bridge.
+This powered Britain’s Seed Crushing industry and Hull was the first to import cotton seeds from Egypt in 1900, to make into oil for fish fryers.
+It also spawned many successful Hull industries, along the River Hull, which included tool making, seed crushing engineering, oil extraction, high temperature heating and oil milling.
+The First World War, however, would change and damage Hull’s shipping and trade for decades.

 Hull’s foreign trade declined from 4.7 million tons in 1913, to just 1.6 million tons, in 1917.
 The tonnage of shipping entering Hull ports in 1914 was a record of 6.6 million, a figure not matched until 1923.
 Hull’s coal exports in 1914, were never again equalled, and the imports of wheat which reached a peak in 1912, did not reach the same level until 1931.
 The King George Dock had been opened in June 1914 to cater for this expanding trade.
 It was the largest and deepest of Hull’s docks, designed to compete with the Great Central Docks of Immingham.
 Before the war, two thirds of Hull’s trade came from Russia, Scandinavia, Denmark and Holland.
 However, 11.6% of this trade which came from Germany, ended immediately when war began.
 The wool trade with Australia, which had been built up before the war, collapsed entirely when war began.

-Many Hull ships were arrested or stranded in foreign ports, when the War started.
+Many Hull ships were arrested or stranded in foreign ports, when war began.
 They were unable to return to Hull, through the German naval patrols.
 For example, only 40 ships arrived in Hull from Russia in 1917, compared to 757 in 1913.
-The Government also diverted cargo away from Hull, particularly after the bombing of Scarborough in December 1914 and in May 1915.
+The Government also diverted cargo away from Hull, particularly after the bombing of Scarborough in December 1914 and the Zeppelin raids over Hull, in June and August 1915.

 While Hull compensated with some increased trade with neutral countries, like Sweden and Holland, this too reduced in February 1917, when Germany declared unrestricted submarine warfare on any shipping helping the Allies.
 Losses to shipowners were also severe.
 The Wilson Line, Hull’s largest merchant shipping company, had lost 15 of its 79 ships by 1916, and by the end, over 40 of its 84 vessels and some 300 crew members.
 The tonnage of shipping registered in Hull Ports fell from 230,000 ton in 1913 to 182,000 by 1917.
 Therefore, from probably it’s most prosperous period in 1914, Hull declined through the war, and took decades to recover.
 With so many Hull people dependent on the docks for work, the War had an immediate impact on livelihoods and acted as an incentive for young men to enlist.